use-inkubator/Ecosystem-Grants/README.md

 - improved developer experience
 - improved debugging experience

-**ink!
-Infrastructure**
+**Infrastructure**

-On this stage ink! ecosystem lacks a lof of infrastructure.
+On this stage ink! ecosystem lacks a lot of infrastructure.
 We welcome you to be innovative and submit your ideas.
 We will prefer ideas that add differentiation to Polkadot/ink! ecosystem, rather then tools that simply duplicate EVM.
 Examples of successful infrastructure products:
 - [OpenBrush](https://openbrush.io/)
 - [Swanky](https://github.com/AstarNetwork/swanky-cli)